 Retinal vascular disease is common among diabetics and those with hypertension.
 If you have a condition that predisposes you to vascular disease, or if you experience a sudden change in your vision, schedule an assessment with board-certified ophthalmologist and retina surgeon Mark E. Patron, MD.
-At the Mile High Retina office located in Denver, Colorado, with satellite services in Goodland, Kansas, Dr. Patron uses state-of-the-art imaging to skillfully diagnose retinal vascular disease.
+At the Mile High Retina office located in Denver, Colorado, Dr. Patron uses state-of-the-art imaging to skillfully diagnose retinal vascular disease.
 He also treats retinal vascular disease in all its forms to protect your eyesight and eye health.
 Book your appointment online or call the office to schedule today.

 Retinal vascular disease is a group of diseases affecting the veins and arteries in your eyes.
 These are the blood vessels that supply and nourish your retina, the light-sensing nerve cells that send signals to help you form images.

 A serious problem in the blood vessels within your retina can affect your eyesight, potentially leading to vision loss.

 The two main categories of retinal vascular disease are retinal vein occlusion and retinal artery occlusion.

 Retinal vein occlusion (RVO) is a blockage inside one of the veins that carries blood away from your retina.

 Central retinal vein occlusion (CRVO) occurs in the main vein in your retina, and branch retinal vein occlusion occurs when one of your smaller tributary veins becomes blocked.

 Retinal artery occlusion (RAO) is a blockage within an artery that delivers blood to your retina.
 Central retinal artery occlusion (CRAO) occurs in the main artery to your retina.
 You can also sustain a branch retinal artery occlusion (BRAO) when the blockage occurs in a smaller artery.